-For purpose of this repositioning plan, a development capacity analysis was completed to determine if the underlying zone would allow for more units than currently exist on the site.
-This capacity analysis mathematically tests fit units based on development standards.
+For purpose of this repositioning plan, a development capacity analysis was completed to determine if the underlying zoning would allow for more units than currently exist on the site.
+This capacity analysis mathematically test fit units based on development standards.
 Gross Square Footage (GSF) was determined using a bedroom mix, unit square footage, and a building efficiency factor.
-Detail supporting this analysis can be found in Appendix XX.